-Marriage appears wonderfully endearing to the single man or woman who has in no way married, and probably to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a difficult function at times.
+Marriage seems wonderfully endearing to the single individual who has never married, and maybe to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a hard function at instances.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is both a good and a undesirable factor.
+We carry so a lot of ourselves into our marriages – which is the two a very good and a negative issue.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not commit as well considerably money, not seek out to handle us, that they will want to devote time with us.
-We also deliver in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not commit also significantly income, not seek to control us, that they will want to commit time with us.
+We also bring in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 Can This Marriage Be Saved Stories